tctree333/SciOlyID-Web-New/src/routes/guides/getting-started.md

 Once you've tried identifying the specimen, you can use the `check` command to see if you're right!
 For example, you can use `b.c canada goose` on Bird-ID.
 The bot will check your answer, telling you if you were right or wrong along with the expected answer and a link to Wikipedia or another resource.

 The check command is case-insensitive and has some leniency in spelling, so minor typos won't be a problem.
+If you don't want slight misspellings to be counted as correct, you can enable strict spelling during a [study session](/guides/sessions/) or [race](/guides/racing/).

 Some specimens also have aliases.
 For example, `rock salt` is also a valid answer for `halite`.
 For Bird-ID, the scientific name or 4-letter code are also acceptable answers.